Angxddeep/Custom-Rom-flashing-guide/docs/Stock.md

   - navigation
 ---
 #**Flashing Stock Rom**
-MIUI Official Fastboot ROM Flashing Method [@ChrisCatto](https://t.me/ChrisCatto)
+MIUI Official Fastboot ROM Flashing Method by [@ChrisCatto](https://t.me/ChrisCatto)

 **THIS GUIDE APPLIES ONLY ON OFFICIAL MIUI ROMS.
 NOT IN CUSTOM ROMS LIKE OPMOD**